creepersguitar/codeInstitute-Project3/README.md

 ### Future Features (Planned):
 - **Online Multiplayer:** Enable online multiplayer functionality for users to play against friends or random opponents.
 - **Advanced AI:** Implement more sophisticated AI algorithms to provide a more challenging opponent.
-- **Leaderboard:** Introduce a global leaderboard to track high scores and player rankings.
+- **Leaderboard:** Introduce a leaderboard to track high scores and player rankings.
 - **Customizable Themes:** Allow users to customize the game's appearance with different themes and backgrounds.

 ## Testing